Skip to main content

 Start with a morning glass 🌅

-Drink one glass of water right after waking.
+Drink one glass of water shortly after waking.

 Carry a reusable bottle 🚰